palaidn/palaidn_subnet/README.md

 python3 -m pip install -e .
 ```

-For auto-update funstion we require nodejs and npm installed, so in case you do not have it installed yet, install it with:
+For auto-update function we require nodejs and npm installed, so in case you do not have it installed yet, install it with:
 ```bash
 sudo apt install nodejs npm -y
 ```